 The CERMI request followed an announcement by Finance Minister Cristóbal Montoro that the government would issue a Royal Decree approving a request from the Spanish Federation of Municipalities and Provinces (FEMP) to allow municipalities to use their surpluses to fund financially sustainable activities.

 In recent months, CERMI has been increasingly vocal in speaking out for the rights of the disabled in Spain, particularly with regard to full access to public spaces, healthcare and other social services.
+Those with disabilities will already have so much to consider, such as things like the cost of long term disability insurance and transport.
+Having to then manoeuvre around public spaces which aren’t designed with disabled accessibility in mind means they are a lot more likely to give up trying.

 On Monday, the organization presented a document to the United Nations Special Rapporteur on Human Rights denouncing the lack of full access to healthcare services for people with disabilities in Spain.
 In January, CERMI denounced to the United Nations what it says is an ongoing a “systematic breach” of the rights of children with disabilities in Spain.